remy/cssprefix/README.md

 { pass: false, detail: [ /* here be properties that fail */ ]}
 ```

-Extension could then show a bleemin' great RED FAIL icon, or happy face green unicorn riding a tickmark (or something).
+Extension could then show a bleemin' great RED FAIL icon, or happy face green unicorn riding a tick mark (or something).

 # Tasks